Banknotes in 20th century UK

 Paper money in circulation in the 1940s and 50s

-The only notes that I ever saw were pound notes and ten shilling notes.
+The only notes that I ever saw as a child were pound notes and ten shilling notes.
 They could readily be seen in shops as customers handed over money and received their change.

-£5 notes also existed, but it is a measure of inflation that I never saw one in use.
+Although these white £5 notes did exist when I was a child, it is a measure of inflation that I never saw one in use.
 The one illustrated here, dated 1944, was photographed in a museum.
-These pound notes were extremely elegant with black scrolls on a white background and they were larger than the pound notes.
+These pound notes were extremely elegant with black scrolls on a white background and they were larger than the pound notes that we know today.